Tell City Chair Co. Giant Boston Rocker

 Harry Powell also of the sample department had much to do with the construction.
 He has been with the company for 44 years in 1958 and a sample maker for many years.
 The posts were turned by Norman Freeman who has been with the company for 12 years in 1958 and is in charge of their turning department.
 The three men had a total of 92 years total of service with the Tell City Chair Co.

 This is not the only Boston Rocker.
 In all there were three made.
 One of which was destroyed fraternity students that stole it from a furniture store in a police chase.
-The other is located in the Tell City Historical Society Museum.
+The other is located in the Tell City Historical Society Museum

-Willilam Tell Antiques & Collectibles 302 9th Street Tell City IN 47586
+William Tell Antiques & Collectibles 302 9th Street Tell City IN 47586

-Store Phone (812) 548-0640 Business Hours Thurs-Sat 11:00-5:00 Sun 1:00-4:00
+Business Hours: Wed-Sat 11:00-5:00 Sun 1:00-4:00